stephanecharette/DarkMark/readme.md

 # License

-DarkHelp is open source and published using the GNU GPL v3 license.
+DarkMark is open source and published using the GNU GPL v3 license.
 See license.txt for details.

 # How to Build DarkMark

-DarkMark requires [DarkHelp](https://github.com/stephanecharette/DarkHelp/) to build correctly.
+DarkMark requires [DarkHelp](https://github.com/stephanecharette/DarkHelp/) to build.
 (And DarkHelp requires Darknet.)
 So before you start building DarkMark, make sure you follow [the build instructions for DarkHelp](https://github.com/stephanecharette/DarkHelp/#how-to-build-darkhelp).

 Once Darknet and DarkHelp have been built and installed, run the following commands to build DarkMark on Ubuntu: